-In May 2014 the FASB issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
+In May 2014 the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
 The new standard requires a company to recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration that the company expects to receive for those goods or services.
-The FASB has subsequently issued amendments to ASU No. 2014-09 that have the same effective date and transition date of January 1, 2018.
+The FASB has subsequently issued amendments to ASU No. 2014-09 that have the same effective date and transition date of

+January 1, 2018.
 We expect to adopt these standards using the modified retrospective method.
-We have performed a review of the new standards as compared to our current accounting policies with respect to our product revenues, and a review of our customer contracts is in process.
-As of June 30, 2017, we have not identified any accounting changes that would materially impact the amount of reported product revenues.
-During the second half of 2017, we plan to finalize our review of product revenues as well as our other revenue streams to determine the impact that this standard may have on our results of operations, financial position and disclosures.
+We have performed a review of the new standards as compared to our current accounting policies and our review of customer contracts and collaborative relationships remains in process.
+As of September 30, 2017, we have not identified any accounting changes that would materially impact the amount of reported revenues with respect to our product revenues and revenues from anti-CD20 therapeutic programs.
+During the fourth quarter of 2017 we plan to finalize our assessments over the impact that these standards may have on our results of operations, financial position and disclosures.